Decluttering + Organization as a Mom with ADHD

 I'm going to share a few things that have helped both me and my husband move forward with organizing and decluttering our home.

-First of all, you need to know that I personally really impacted by clutter.
+First of all, you need to know that I personally am really impacted by clutter.
 I hate it and it really stresses me out.
 I have a big need for my home to be clean and tidy and aesthetically pleasing.

 I am also married to an Audhd man who hates change and finds it very distressing when I move things around.
-He took likes things to be clean and to have systems but he needs the time and space to organize his things the way that makes sense to him.
+He likes things to be clean and to have systems but he needs the time and space to organize his things the way that makes sense to him.

 I'll be honest, it's taken us 15 years of marriage to really understand that about each other and to find ways to help each other get our needs met.